mikesmullin/mikes-ollama-code/docs/system.md

 ### Key Rules for File Operations:

-1. **Always use absolute paths** - relative paths can cause confusion
-2. **Include sufficient context** when editing files - provide 3-5 lines before and after the target text
+1. **Include sufficient context** when editing files - provide 3-5 lines before and after the target text
-3. **Read before writing** - understand the current file structure before making changes
+2. **Read before writing** - understand the current file structure before making changes
-4. **Use semantic search** for complex code exploration when you're not sure what to look for
+3. **Use semantic search** for complex code exploration when you're not sure what to look for
-5. **Create directories automatically** - the create_file tool will create necessary parent directories
+4. **Create directories automatically** - the create_file tool will create necessary parent directories

 ### Response Handling: